-This two and a half acre home belonged to two doctors from Southern Ontario.
-It was built in 1978 and contains five bedrooms, the Titanic staircase and skylight with chandelier.
-There’s a huge indoor pool with a diving board in the rear of the house.
-I’ve often wondered how long it would take to fill such a void with water.
+This two and a half acre home belonged to Natalie Wong, a specialized dentist and her pediatrician husband from Toronto.
+The house was built in 1978 and contains five bedrooms, Titanic-style staircase and skylight with chandelier.
+There’s a glassed-in pool with diving board in the rear of the house.
+I’ve often wondered how long it would take to fill such a void with a water hose.

-The couple initially planned to demolish the house after purchasing it, but changed their minds after the birth of their daughter.
+The couple initially planned to demolish the house after purchase, but changed their minds after the birth of their daughter.
 When the couple was ready to sell their house, they did so in a unique way.
 As their new house was in move-in-ready condition (with furniture), they held an auction to sell off their old belongings and the house itself.
-The couple were anticipating bidding on the house to be in the $5 million range and would accept no less.
+The couple had listed the house for approximately $5.7 million since March of 2012.

 Some of the items sold included a Versace rug, pearl necklace worth $1,000,000, Rolex watch (valued at $70,000 but sold for $9,000) and over a dozen Gucci, Dior, Fendi handbags ($100,000) and Armani purse ($10,000).
 I can’t help but add a personal commentary that I find this absolutely disgusting when there’s so much poverty in the world.